siebrand/elvis-image-recognition/README.md

 # 10. Version history

+## v2.2.0

+This version has not yet been released.

+- Health check endpoint is now available at /ping.
+If the service is available, the response will be a JSON payload of ```{ "uptime": [uptime in seconds] }``` and a 200 status code.

 ## v2.1.0
 - Google Vision: Implement OCR, logo detection, web entities and web links.
 - Added API security.

 ## v2.0.0